jibanezv/git-commit-history/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.7.

+## First Steps

+To execute this project, please install NODE JS: https://nodejs.org/en/download/ To debug or edit, use some code editor like VS Code: https://code.visualstudio.com/download

+Installing Angular CLI
+Major versions of Angular CLI follow the supported major version of Angular, but minor versions can be released separately.

+Install the CLI using the npm package manager:

+Run `npm install -g @angular/cli`

 ## Development server

+Run `npm install` to install modules required.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.